"Stress is a profound and pernicious physiological reaction

 If you have memory concerns take notes.

-Find ways of expressing your emotions and
+Find ways of expressing your emotions and your concerns.

 If your worry is chronic...